 As you know, on February 17th, all analog television signals will be turned off in favor of digital.
 I know you know this, because if you’ve been alive and watching T.V. for the past year, you can’t miss the incessant running of PSAs trumpeting this new age of television broadcasting.

 You know what part of the switch I’m looking forward to the most?
 The fact that we won’t have to hear about the upcoming switch anymore.
 The PSAs are so condescending – they treat people like idiots.
-Although, according to recent news, , so perhaps the hand-holding is warranted.
+Although, according to recent news, a lot of people are unprepared or confused, so perhaps the hand-holding is warranted.

 The first hiccup came with the cold weather.
 I assumed that the heavy snow was interfering with the broadcast.
 As the snow let up, the reception improved.
 Further fueling my suspicion is that fact that it has been quite foggy in Spokane lately, and once again the reception has been poor.
 In fact, a couple of nights ago, it got so bad that we gave up and decided not to watch T.V. at all.